 My sister raved about Cornbread Salad and forced me to make it.
 It sounds crazy.
+(Both the recipe and the insistence, lol.)
 I tried to blow her off, but she wouldn’t let it go.
 She made me promise to make it and report back!
 Once I did, I fell in love.
 Hard.

-If you don’t know Cornbread Salad, cornbread is crumbled up and just about every delicious, wonderful is added.
+If you don’t know Cornbread Salad, cornbread is crumbled up, and just about every delicious, wonderful thing is added.
 It’s like a small miracle.
 The Miracle of Cornbread Salad.

 About Classic Cornbread Salad:

-Cornbread Salad is layered in a trifle bowl and it’s perfect for a party, potluck, or any special occasion or get-together.
-It looks much cooler “in person” than in my pics!
+Cornbread Salad is layered in a trifle bowl, and it’s perfect for a party, potluck, BBQ, or any special occasion or get-together.

 There’s cornbread, bell peppers, corn, tomatoes, and red onion all layered with a semi-homemade Ranch.
 Then there’s cheese & bacon.
 The description doesn’t do it justice!